 I'm a native Montanan with a degree in Communication Studies from the University of Montana.
 I've enjoyed working in the non-profit world, as well as the brink gallery here in Missoula for the last several years.
 Living Art allows me to blend my love for art with my desire to help others and do meaningful work.

 Things I say: Oh my word!/OMW!
-Skills: writer, lost item finder, uncanny knack for remembering people's names whom I've only met once, gift-giving - I buy Christmas and birthday gifts year-round I love: Sci-fi, LEGOs, reading, hiking the 'M' with my kids, and travel
+Skills: writer, lost item finder, uncanny knack for remembering people's names whom I've only met once, gift-giving - I buy Christmas gifts year-round I love: Sci-fi, LEGOs, reading, hiking the 'M' with my kids, and travel

 Tracy Pohndorf - Program Director